Donor Profile

 Development cooperation is defined as an ‘integral and qualifying part’ of Italian foreign policy and builds on the following architecture:

 • Embassies play a key role in programming bilateral funds.
 Allocations to partner countries are based on multi-year country programs developed by DGCS, in consultation with local technical units and embassies.
-At the country level, regional departments at DGCS’ headquarters develop and approve projects after consultation with the embassies.
+At the country level, regional departments at DGCS’ headquarters develop and approve projects after consultation with the embassies; and

 What are Italy's development goals?